lowepowerlab/lab_handbook/onboarding.md

 **Remind the safety officer to add you to safety paperwork**

-Send this email to the safety officer:
+Send this email to the safety officer - Noah Guillome <nrguillome@ucdavis.edu>:

 ```
+**Subject: New Lowe-Power lab member to be added to Safety Roster websites**

-Hello Nathalie,
+Hello Noah,

 Please add me to
 1. LHAT/RSS system: ehs.ucop.edu.